zrdingpersonal/zrdingpersonal.github.io/_pages/about.md

 ---

 Welcome!
-This is my personal website that briefly introduces myself: my experiences, my interests, etc. I am planning to apply for Ph.D. or MSc in North America.
+This is my personal website that briefly introduces myself: my experiences, my interests, etc. I am planning to apply for Ph.D. in North America.
 If you feel my interests or experiences interesting, please feel free to [contact me](mailto:zhaorui_ding@hust.edu.cn).
 Thank you for your time and attention!

 If you want a listed introduction of myself, please see the "CV" page. **If you want to read my blogs, see [https://dingzr2001.github.io](https://dingzr2001.github.io)**.

 Education
 ------

-I am going to Georgia Institute of Technology to study for a master's degree in computer science in September 2024.
-Before that, I will be graduating from the School of Computer Science, Huazhong University of Science and Technology ([HUST](http://english.hust.edu.cn/)) in Juna 2024 and receive my Bachelor's Degree in Engineering.
+I am going to Georgia Institute of Technology to study for a master's degree in computer science in September 2025.
+I obtained a Bachelor of Engineering degree from the Excellence Engineer Program in Computer Science at Huazhong University of Science and Technology in June 2024.
 Before that, I completed my high school in Tsinghua University High School.
+Currently, I am an SWE intern at Microsoft, China.

 ## Research Interests

-My research interest lies in computer systems and databases, including storage systems, anomaly detection, resource scheduling, database indexing and partitioning, query and data processing, and their interaction with AI.
+My research interest lies in computer systems and databases, including storage systems, resource scheduling, database systems, query and data processing, and their interaction with AI.
-Besides, I also hold an interest in AI itself and its application.
-As an undergraduate student, there are many fields for me to explore.
+Besides, I also hold an interest in natural science and its intersection with computer science, such as spatial database and GIS, etc. There are many fields for me to explore.

 Research Experiences
 ------